 These extra costs need to be covered for in order to minimize any financial loss you may take, and you also should take note that you may have to pay capital gains taxes on any profit you make during the sale.
 Under current tax laws, if you sell your primary residence within two years of buying it, you WILL have to pay taxes on your capital gains.
 However, if you wait over two years to sell your primary residence, you can get an exclusion from paying some or all capital gains taxes.

-If you need any more help with figuring out if now is the right time for you to buy and/or sell your house, feel free to contact us at the offices of Jeff Barchi.
+If you need any more help with figuring out if now is the right time for you to buy and/or sell your house, feel free to contact our professional team of real estate agents in Grayhawk.
 It would be our pleasure to help you out in your time of need!